-In 2005, the purse-seine fleet included 101 foreign-owned vessels operating under bilateral agreements, 10 foreign chartered vessels and three locally owned National Fisheries Development vessels.
-Of the longliners, 38 vessels operated under bilateral agreement and 59 vessels under foreign charter.
-Ten shark longliners operated under foreign charter.
-Two pole-andline vessels fished under foreign charter and seven Soltai Company Limited vessels were locally owned.
-Sixty longliners operated under bilateral agreement, and six shark longliners under foreign charter.
+Under Bilateral Agreements, 101 purse-seiners which were completely foreign-owned, 10 vessels under foreign-chartered and 3 NFD locally-owned vessels operated in 2005.
+Of the longliners, 38 vessels operated under Bilateral Agreement and 59 vessels under foreign-chartered.
+Ten shark longliners operated under foreign-chartered.
+Two pole-and-line vessels fishing under foreign-chartered and 7 Soltai Company Limited were locally-owned.
+Sixty longliners operated under Bilateral Agreement and six shark longliners under foreign-chartered.

-Before 1996, the longline fleet in the Solomon Islands was dominated by Japanese vessels, whose presence declined in late 1990s.
+Before 1996, the longline fleet in Solomon Islands was dominated by Japanese distant water fleets, but declined in late 1990s.
 Only two Solomon Islands vessels operated between 1981 and 1985 and then stopped their operations in 1986 to 1994.
-With longlining recommencing in 1995, only vessels from line Solomon Islands operated.
+With longlining recommencing in 1985, only vessels from line Solomon Islands operated.
 Fiji longline vessels have rapidly increased operations in the Solomon Islands EEZ in recent years.
-Between one and 19 Taiwanese longliners have operated since 1980.
+Between 1 and 19 Taiwanese longliners operated since 1980.

 Albacore, bigeye and yellowfin tuna were the main target species of the longline fishery.
-Longline effort exceeded more than 20 million hooks in 1997 but then rapidly decreased in the year 2000 due to ethnic tension.
-Longline effort has remained between 3 and 10 million hooks per year since 2001, after the ethnic tension dissipated.
+Longline effort exceeded more than 20 million hooks in 1997, but then this rapidly decreased in the year 2000 due to ethnic tension.
+Longline effort has remained between 3 and 10 million hooks per year since 2001, straight after the ethnic tension.

 Solomon Islands vessels reported an average of 78 days fishing per year since 1995, but no effort was reported since 2002.
-Many fleets suffered a major decline in effort or zero effort during 1999 and 2000, but, by 2002, Fiji and Vanuatu fleets have increased their total number of days fishing.
+Many fleets suffered a major decline in effort or zero effort during 1999 to 2000, but by 2002, Fiji and Vanuatu fleets have increased their total number of days fishing.
 The Solomon Islands fleet saw an increase in the number of hooks from around 1,800 hooks per set in early 1980s to between 2,375 to 2,946 hooks per set in the mid-1990s and early 2000s.

-The highest CPUEs were recorded during the third quarter from 1990 to 1995 and from 1995 to 1998, the second quarter reported the highest CPUE for albacore.
-Since 1999, the highest CPUE was recorded in the fourth quarter, reflecting some oceanographic changes in the EEZ as a result of changes in spatial distribution of effort and hooks between floats through time.
-All the highest albacore CPUEs were recorded 12 degrees South of the equator.
+The highest CPUE were recorded from the third quarter from 1990-1995 and in 1995-1998, the second quarter reported the highest CPUE for albacore.
+Since 1999, the highest CPUE was recorded in the fourth quarter, reflecting some oceanographic changes in the EEZ as a result of changes in spatial distribution of effort and HBF through time.
+All the highest albacore CPUEs were recorded 12 degrees south of the equator.

-Since 2000, tuna catches ranged between 1,000 mt to 4,000 mt per year [with yellowfin and albacore accounting for 1,200 mt per year and a lower catch for bigeye tuna of 500 mt.]
+Since 2000, tuna catches ranged between 1,000mt to 4,000mt per year with yellowfin and albacore captured about 1,200mt per year and a lower catch for bigeye tuna of 500mt.
 Skipjack tuna dominated the total catch, about 95 percent and yellowfin about 5 percent.

-Albacore catch peaked in 1995 with 1,785 mt by pole-and-line, longline and purse-seine methods combined.
-From 1990 to 2005, total catch for all gear types was 8,521 mt.
-Other species catch from 1990 to 2005 yielded 860,675 mt for all methods combined.
-Since 1992, catches expanded rapidly to more than 20,000 mt in 2003, as domestic longline fleets expanded into other EEZs within the northwest sub-region.
+Albacore catch peaked in 1995 with 1,785mt by pole-and-line, longline and purse seine methods combined.
+From 1990 to 2005, total catch for all gear-types was 8,521mt.
+Other species catch from 1990-2005 yielded 860,675mt for all methods combined.
+Since 1992, catches expanded rapidly to more than 20,000mt in 2003, as domestic longline fleets expands in other EEZ within the northwest sub-region.
 Most albacore captured by the longline fishery in the western central Pacific Ocean are usually between 5 to 10 years of age, due to the time-lag between recruitment and the contribution of recruits to estimates of adult biomass.

-With the exception of blue marlin and blue shark, stock assessments of other species exploited by the commercial fisheries have not been done; therefore, their status is uncertain and relatively minor from a regional perspective.
-Purse-seine bycatch has been documented, with 40 percent of total weight being rainbow runner.
-Other species identified were oceanic triggerfish, mackerels, mackerel scads and sharks, which are sometimes discarded.
+With the exception of blue marlin and blue shark, stock assessment of other species exploited by commercial tuna fisheries has not being done; therefore their status is uncertain and relatively minor to a regional perspective.
+Purse seine bycatch has been documented, with 40 percent of total weight rainbow runner.
+Other species identified were oceanic triggerfish, mackerels, mackerel scads, sharks which sometimes discarded.
 Turtles and dolphins if accidentally captured are usually released.